Mouth Ulcers/Canker Sores: Symptoms, Treatment and More

 - Allergic response to the bacteria in your mouth

-- toothpastes and mouth rinses that contain sodium lauryl sulfate
+- toothpastes and mouth rinses that contain sodium lauryl sulphate

 Sometimes, ulcers may result from a variety of medical illnesses or deficiencies in nutrition like,

-However, you can check our vitamin drip if your body is lacking important vitamins and you feel lethargic and tired all the time.
+However, you can check our vitamin drip if your body lacks important vitamin B12 or iron deficiency and you feel lethargic and tired all the time.

 Difference Between Mouth Ulcers and Cold Sores